aliafshar/bu/README.md

 where values are taken to the end of a line, e.g. variable definitions

     myvariable = I am the value # this comment will be part of the value

+## Differenced from GNU make

+* Each target is executed in the same shell
+* File existence is not explicitly taken to imply a dependency satisfaction